Ashok0/EnderalVREssentials/README.md

 3. Run Skyrim VR one time from Steam and then exit the game.
 4. Download Wabbajack from [HERE](https://www.wabbajack.org/#/) and place "Wabbajack.exe" in a blank folder i.e. C:\Games\Wabbajack (Make sure the path contains no spaces)
 5. Run Wabbajack one time and then exit the program.
-5. Create a new folder where you wish to install Enderal VR i.e. C:\Games\EnderalVR
+5. Create a new folder where you wish to install Enderal VR i.e. C:\Games\EnderalVR (Make sure the path contains no spaces)
-6. Download "Enderal VR Modlist.wabbajack" from HERE and place it anywhere outside of your Wabbajack folder.
+6. Download "Enderal VR Modlist.wabbajack" from [HERE](https://drive.google.com/file/d/13sFAeS4tZOcpeus134k40jzaYedHQIaQ/view?usp=sharing) and place it anywhere outside of your Wabbajack folder.
 7. Launch Wabbajack by double-clicking "Enderal VR Modlist.wabbajack"
 8. Under "Installation Location", select the folder you created above under Step \5 and then click the green "PLAY" icon in the lower left.
 9. Once Wabbajack is done downloading and configuring Enderal VR, navigate to your game folder from Step 5.